A Race of Chicken Littles

 I'll close with old Winston, that Colonialist misogynist bigot, who said regarding art: “Without tradition, art is a flock of sheep without a shepherd.
 Without innovation, it’s a corpse.”

-Postscript: Since this essay was written (in January of 2020), the SJWs used their momentary wisdom and extortive influence to cancel Jeanine Cummins’ book tour, the author of American Dirt, because she is after all a white woman guilty of cultural appropriation.
+Postscript: Since this essay was written (in January of 2020), the SJWs used their extortive influence to cancel Jeanine Cummins’ book tour, the author of American Dirt, because she is after all a white woman guilty of cultural appropriation.
 No one is safe from this unhinged, censorious, blood-thirsty mob.
 They’re not even safe from themselves.